Institut de Biologie du Développement de Marseille & Aix Marseille Université (UMR7288)

 Research Experience

-2019.1-present | Postdoctoral researcher Aix Marseille Université & Institut de Biologie du Développement de Marseille Advisor: Frank Schnorrer, PhD Research subject: mechanical self-organisation in human iPSC-derived myofibers |
+2019.1-2023.9 | Postdoctoral researcher Aix Marseille Université & Institut de Biologie du Développement de Marseille Advisor: Frank Schnorrer, PhD Research subject: mechanical self-organisation in human iPSC-derived myofibers |

 2014.3-2018.4 | Postdoctoral fellow CNRS & Institut de Biologie du Développement de Marseille Advisor: Thomas Lecuit, PhD Research subject: cell surface signaling and cytoskeleton polarity |